Top 15 Beaches Near Athens

 Karavi Schinias

-Karavi beach and water sports club is located 42km north-east of Athens, with its 100-meter-long sandy beach having been awarded a 'blue flag' in the past.
-Karavi is a beach club where parking, beach bars, restaurants, beach volley courts, and water sports facilities are only a few of its offerings, presenting a diverse scene that both families and younger crowds can enjoy.
+Karavi is a lovely beach club where parking, beach bars, restaurants, beach volley courts, and water sports facilities are only a few of its offerings, presenting a diverse scene that both families and younger crowds can enjoy.

 Brexiza

-Brexiza is just a 5-minute drive from Nea Makri, having also been awarded the 'blue flag' in previous years.
+The beautiful beach of Brexiza is just a 5-minute drive from Nea Makri, having also been awarded the 'blue flag' in previous years.

 Being located near various taverns and cafes, Brexiza offers the perfect opportunity for a day trip from Athens!